VPN servers – who has the most?

 • One of the slower providers on this list

-The selection of servers offered by Private Internet Access is unrivalled.
+The selection of servers offered by Private Internet Access is unrivaled.
 While there are other providers who might have servers in a broader selection of countries, none of the others come close to matching the sheer number of servers.
-You might expect that the high server count means that it’ll have a high price tag, but it’s actually a pretty cheap VPN service – in part, because we have an exclusive deal for our readers.
+You might expect that the high server count means that it’ll have a high price tag, but it’s actually a pretty cheap VPN service – in part because we have an exclusive deal for our readers.

 Beyond its server count, it also lets you have up to ten simultaneous connections.
 This is more than you’ll get from a lot of providers, and it’ll certainly be enough for most households.
 If you live alone, it’d be enough for you to keep it on all the time with pretty much all of your devices.